timmo001/system-bridge/.github/CONTRIBUTING.md

   issues the bots find.
 - I, and any other users I approve will be able to merge your changes so be patient.

-## Docs

-Feel free to improve documentation as you like by making a pull request in `/docs`.
-Once merged into the master branch, my ci server will update the docs in the `gh-pages` branch.